willem-h/willem-h.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Willem and this blog is my way of sharing the things I've learnt about software with the world (as well as some other small things I find interesting).
+Hi, I'm Willem and this blog is my way of sharing the things I've learned about software with the world (as well as some other small things I find interesting).

 I'm excited by software and what it can mean for myself, my friends, and globally.
 I've got 6.5 years working for a charity as both a full-stack software engineer and a data and analytics engineer.
 I've also built a couple of small projects that can be found at {% include icon-github.html username="willem-h" %}.